kronda/kronda/wordpress/wp-content/plugins/advanced-excerpt/readme.txt

 = Why do I need this plugin? =

 The default excerpt created by WordPress removes all HTML.
-If your theme uses `the_excerpt()` to view excerpts, they might look weird because of this (smilies are removed, lists are flattened, etc.) This plugin fixes that and also gives you more control over excerpts.
+If your theme uses `the_excerpt()` or `the_content()` to view excerpts, they might look weird because of this (smilies are removed, lists are flattened, etc.) This plugin fixes that and also gives you more control over excerpts.

 = Does it work for WordPress version x.x.x? =

 During development, the plugin is tested with the most recent version(s) of WordPress.
-The range of tested versions is listed on this page (3.2 - 3.3 at the moment).
 It might work on older versions, but it's better to just keep your installation up-to-date.

-The plugin requires PHP 5 to work.
-So if you are using WordPress before 3.2, make sure you have it (WP 3.2 and higher require PHP 5 already).

 = Is this plugin available in my language? / How do I translate this plugin? =

-The plugin comes bundled with a few (2) languages.
-The correct language will automatically be selected to match your [WordPress locale](http://codex.wordpress.org/WordPress_in_Your_Language).

-More information on translation will be added in the future.
+Advanced Excerpt is internationalization (i18n) friendly.
+If you'd like to contribute a translation for your language please do so by opening a [pull request](https://github.com/deliciousbrains/wp-advanced-excerpt).

 = Does this plugin support multibyte characters, such as Chinese? =